 - Natural gas

 And other sources as well.
-After the electricity is generated through the various sources, it gets sent to the national power grid.
+After they generate the electricity through the various sources, it gets sent to the national power grid.

 From there, the energy is sent to homes via power lines.
 Once the energy enters the power grid, there’s no way to differentiate the source of the energy.